jmb1993/rockpaperscissors/w02/d04/ASSIGNMENT/morning_ex_happyhour/readme.md

 ###Let's Go!

-- Create 4 passenger objects (perhaps 4 of your koala classmates...)
+- Create 4 passenger objects (perhaps four of your Bacon classmates...)

 - Create a cab.
 Maybe it's a `yellowCab` or an `uberBlack`...